JS-93/FairBnB/README.md

 * run python seed.py to seed the database and python app.py to run the backend server.
 * from another terminal cd into the client folder and run npm start to begin the app.

-Thanks for taking the time to read this- first fullstack application!

-Reach out if you have any questions --Joe
+Reach out if you have any questions -Joe